rytsikau/ee.Yrewind/README.md

 ## Other info
+* If the filename of downloaded video contains a sync warning, the video file may have errors.
+In this case, try downloading later or shift / change the time interval
 * Loss of packets on the streamer side leads to a shift in the estimated time.
 Usually the offset is in seconds, but if the internet connection is unstable and/or the stream started a long time ago, it will be minutes or even hours
 * The endpoint of the requested time interval cannot be in the future relative to the time when the program was started
-* The last 7 days (~168 hours) of any livestream are usually available for download
 * The maximum possible resolution supported by the program is 1080p
+* To determine the earliest available starting point, try download the knowingly unavailable time interval (for example, '-start=19990101:0000').
+The program will show a warning indicating the earliest available point at the moment.
+For long livestreams, the last 7 days are usually available (~168 hours)

 ## Known issues
-* Some livestreams (usually 60+ FPS) may cause the error 'Cannot process livestream with FFmpeg library'.
-In this case, you have to run the program with no arguments and select the option to clear cache.
-Then try again
+* Some livestreams (usually 60+ FPS) may cause the error 'Cannot process livestream with FFmpeg library' (code 9411).
+In this case, run the program without arguments and select the option to clear the cache, or add '-nocache=true' parameter to the command line
-* If the filename of downloaded video contains a sync warning, the video may have errors.
-In this case, try downloading later or shift / change the time interval

 ## Requirements